 Advanced training in the art of acting building from the fundamentals learned in Acting I. It focuses on the development of characterization skills, communication with other actors on stage, and play analysis and includes further study of acting approaches such as Stanislavski, Cohen, and Shurtleff.
 Performances are required and given as in-class assignments.

+Credit: 3 hours - Three lecture hours per week.
 Prerequisite(s): Acting I-SPC 125

 SPC 235 APPLIED ORAL INTERPRETATION